Everest High Pass Trek with EBC - 19 Days

 Includes

-• Two-night 3-star hotel in Kathmandu on twin-sharing basic with breakfast.
+• Two-night 3-star hotel in Kathmandu on twin-sharing basis with breakfast.

-• Teahouse or Lodges accommodation during the trek.
+• Teahouse or lodge accommodation during the trek.

 • Seasonal fresh fruits as dessert every evening after dinner during the trek.